clicon/clixon-docs/services.rst

 * kwargs is a dict of optional arguments. kwargs can contain the argument "instance" which is the name of the current service instance that is being changed by the user.

+There is also a variable named "SERVICE" that should have the same name as the service without revision.

 .. code:: python